Samuraty/OKANE/README.md

 # OKANE

-Here is my final project!
+Here is my final responsive web project!
 [Click to see it!](https://okane-full-aplication.herokuapp.com/)